damithanushka06/plant-directory/README.md

 - **Plant Detail Loading Template**: Displays a loading message while plant details are being fetched using Angular’s `ng-template`:
--

 - **Plant List Loading Template**:Displays a loading message while the plant list is being fetched using Angular’s ng-template:
--

 - **Plant List : Subscription Cleanup on Component Destroy:**:Ensures the plantsSub subscription is properly unsubscribed in ngOnDestroy() to prevent memory leaks when navigating away (e.g., going to plant detail view)

-- **Safe Observable Cleanup in PlantDetailComponent Used takeUntil and ngOnDestroy() to automatically unsubscribe from the HTTP observable when the component is destroyed.
+- Safe Observable Cleanup in PlantDetailComponent Used takeUntil and ngOnDestroy() to automatically unsubscribe from the HTTP observable when the component is destroyed.
 Prevents memory leaks and improves maintainability.

 - **SCSS Architecture Enhancement**:
    Added a centralized SCSS variables file (_variables.scss) to manage design tokens such as colors, border-radius, and spacing consistently across the project.

-   Introduced a common global stylesheet to maintain shared styles and reduce duplication across components.
+  - Introduced a common global stylesheet to maintain shared styles and reduce duplication across components.

-   Benefits:

-   Improves maintainability and consistency in UI styling.
+  - Improves maintainability and consistency in UI styling.

-   Makes it easier to update themes or branding in one place.
+  - Makes it easier to update themes or branding in one place.

 - **Added animation to .loading-container**: fadeInScale to enhance user interaction and improve visual feedback during loading states.